End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 The Writer Thang. . .

-and giving presentations to various business, radio, television,
+researching and producing the books I wrote, giving presentations to various business, radio, television,

 educational and private audiences about my passions and my work.